Dispute, dissent dog Biden's plan to pitch Latin America reboot at summit | Politics

 It has framed the summit as an opportunity for the United States to reaffirm its commitment to Latin America after years of comparative neglect under Biden's Republican predecessor Donald Trump.
 But tensions have repeatedly dogged the preparations.

 Diplomatic cracks yawned wide this week when Washington opted not to invite Communist-run Cuba and the leftist governments of Venezuela and Nicaragua, arguing their record on human rights and democracy made it impossible.
-Rebuffed in his demand that all countries must be invited, Mexico's president said he would stay away, deflecting attention away from Biden's goals and toward regional divisions.
+Rebuffed in his demand that all countries must be invited, Mexican President Andres Manuel Lopez Obrador said he would stay away, deflecting attention away from Biden's goals and toward regional divisions.

+Cuban President Miguel Diaz Canel, in a televised speech Wednesday morning, said the United States lacked "moral authority" to lecture on democracy at the summit, and thanked Lopez Obrador for his "solidarity."
+"The United States has the capacity to prevent the presence of Cuba in Los Angeles," Diaz Canel said.
+"But it does not have the power to silence our voice, nor to silence the truth."

 The leaders of Guatemala and Honduras, two of the countries that send most migrants to the United States, also said they would not go, undermining efforts by Biden officials to craft a "declaration" on joint plans to address the phenomenon.
 Still, leaders from more than 20 countries in the region will attend, including Canada, Brazil and Argentina, organizers said.